fedyarov/aurora-wireguard-go/README.md

-# Wireguard-go for AuroraOS
+# Wireguard for AuroraOS

 Fully-compatible with AuroraOS ConnMan VPN WireGuard plugin.
+Use wireguard-go as user-space protocol implementation.
 Needs to be signed with Extended profile.

 ## Package features
 |Feature|Implemented|